-To sustain the implementation of these flagship initiatives, the Commission has complemented its guidance to Member States on the preparation of recovery and resiliency plans with tailor-made guidance to each Member State, in the context of the individual assessments of national energy and climate plans and long-term renovation strategies.
-The Commission also adopted an assessment module on building renovation and energy efficiency to give Member States practical guidance on how to prepare reforms and investment projects for renovation under the Recovery and Resilience Facility.
+To sustain the implementation of these flagship initiatives, the Commission has complemented its guidance18 to Member States on the preparation of recovery and resiliency plans19 with tailor-made guidance to each Member State, in the context of the individual assessments of national energy and climate plans and long-term renovation strategies.
+The Commission also produced an example of component called'Renovation wave aimed at enhancing energy and resource efficiency' to give Member States practical guidance on how to prepare reforms and investment projects for renovation under the Recovery and Resilience Facility20.